yoo2001818/kkiro.kr/posts/3-thoughts-about-stackdb.md

 [git](https://git-scm.com/).
 I need version history, merging, distribution.
 So I looked for it and found [Noms](https://github.com/attic-labs/noms).
-It looks good, but it looks so complicated and it hasn't matured yet - so I decided to build asimple distributed and versioned database system.
+It looks good, but it looks so complicated and it hasn't matured yet - so I decided to build a simple distributed and versioned database system.

 After designing few concepts about the database, it became